Follow these motivational mantras to change your life

-This is a classic but when I first read this, I thought it was useless.
+This is a classic motivational mantra and quote but when I first read this, I thought it was useless.
 Talent is everything.
 We should aim to be the most talented, the best.
 I was 22 when I first came across this poster.
+And they can change your life.

 2. Work Ethic & 3.
 Effort: Is really about doing your best.
 Work is demanding and hard.
 But if you put your best towards everyday, you WILL get noticed.
 I’ve caught colleagues just slacking off when the boss wasn’t looking, allowing others to pick up this slack.
 I lost respect immediately.
 And eventual the boss will notice too.